ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Otherwise, the handler checks that the public key specified in the 'client_cred' field has a valid format for the group identified by "GROUPNAME", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
 If that cannot be verified, the handler MUST respond with a 4.00 (Bad Request) error message.
 Applications profiles MAY define alternatives (OPT5).

 Otherwise, the handler verifies the signature contained in the 'client_cred_verify' field of the request, using the public key specified in the 'client_cred' field.
-If the signature does not pass verification, the handler MUST respond with a 4.00 (Bad Request) error message.
+If the signature does not pass verification, the handler MUST respond with a 4.01 (Unauthorized) error message.
 If the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error respons, including a newly generated 'kdcchallenge' in a CBOR map in the payload the payload.
 This error response MUST also have Content-Format "application/ace+cbor".

 If verification succeeds, the handler replaces the old public key of the node NODENAME with the one specified in the 'client_cred' field of the request, and stores it as the new current public key of the node NODENAME, in the list of group members' public keys for the group identified by GROUPNAME.
 Then, the handler replies with a 2.04 (Changed) response, which does not include a payload.